Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 Army Stats and Trends

-- This season, the Black Knights have won against the spread in each of their two games as an underdog of 3 points or more.
+- In Army's six games this season, it has three wins against the spread.

-- Army's games this season have gone over the total in three out of six opportunities (50%).
+- Army's games this season have hit the over on three of six set point totals (50%).

-- In games that Army picks up over 411.2 yards, the team is 0-2 against the spread and 2-0 overall.
+- Army is 0-2 against the spread and 2-0 overall when the team picks up more than 411.2 yards.

 - The Black Knights have turned the ball over four times, 10 fewer times than the Demon Deacons have forced turnovers (14).